What's the Best Way to Clean Marine Rope?

-Practical Sailor tests suggest that some common practices for cleaning ropes do more harm than good
+Practical Sailor tests suggest that some common practices for cleaning dock lines and boat ropes do more harm than good.

 Every spring, there are numerous threads on the sailing forums discussing the best ways to clean ropes, mostly about dock lines.
 Brutal methods are suggested: power washing, soaking in a bucket of bleach for a week, scrubbing them with Spick-N-Span and leaving them on a bright concrete sidewalk to dry.
 Others recount experiences of ropes disintegrating in their washing machine, of washers being mangled, and adamantly insist that the only safe method is gentle agitation in a tub with the lightest touch of Woolite.